 Inclusivity:

-Moved by the BLM movement, they developed a Diversity, Equity & Inclusion framework and created an Anti-Racist & Accountability Action Plan.
+Moved by the BLM movement, this woman founded company developed a Diversity, Equity & Inclusion framework and Anti-Racist & Accountability Action Plan.

-Extended sizing means all essential styles are available in XS-3X (with model diversity to represent this range, too).
+Extended sizing means all essential styles are available in XS-3X, with diverse models for representation.

 Community & charitable giving:

-This member of 1% For the Planet has contributed more than $95,000 to environmental organizations.
+This 1% For the Planet member has contributed more than $95,000 to environmental organizations.

 They’ve also donated a similar amount to BLM-related organizations, including Raheem, a service for reporting police abuse online.